National Capital Area

 Diabetes is an urgent health problem in the Latino community.
 Getting information to the community about the seriousness of diabetes, its risk factors and those who may be at risk, and way to manage the disease is essential.
 Materials targeting the Latino community, available in English and Spanish, are an integral part of our outreach efforts to help improve the quality of life for Latinos with diabetes.
 From books to brochures, our publications will give you information on topics ranging from cooking with a Latin flair, to being more physically active, to maintaining a healthy weight.

-*If you are interested in becoming a Por Tu Familua Ambassador, please contact Tiffany Ingram at firstname.lastname@example.org.
+If you are interested in the Por Tu Familua program or in becoming an Ambassador, please contact Tiffany Ingram at 202-331-8303 ext.
+4540 or firstname.lastname@example.org.

 The American Diabetes Association has established a program to train volunteers to implement diabetes/wellness education workshops in the Washington DC Metro Area.
 The idea is to give people who are passionate about health promotion the resources they need to act by leading workshops on diabetes/wellness in their communities.
 The American Diabetes Association hopes that these workshops will help get the word out about prevention strategies and the dangers of uncontrolled diabetes.
-The ADA also hopes these workshops become places community members can exchange ideas about what they are doing to stay healthy.
+The Association also hopes these workshops become places community members can exchange ideas about what they are doing to stay healthy.
 The ideal audience will be people that you know from your communities.
 The benefits of these programs are tremendous for all involved.
-Ambassador volunteers have the opportunity to motivate friends, family and members of the community to join the fight to STOP DIABETES!
-If you, or someone you know, is interested in serving as an American Diabetes Association Ambassador please contact Tiffany Ingram at email@example.com.
+Ambassador volunteers have the opportunity to motivate friends, family and members of the community to join the fight to Stop Diabetes!

 See a list of events this month and for upcoming months.